About neural tube defects

 Most neural tube defects are picked up at the 20-week ultrasound scan, which is one of the standard tests in pregnancy.

-Treatment for children with neural tube defects
+Treatment, therapies and supports for children with neural tube defects

 Treatment depends on the conditions and symptoms children have.